-Utah Suboxone Therapy is now available at Peak Health and Wellness under the guidance of Dr. Nikesh Seth and his team of providers.
+Utah Suboxone Therapy is now available at Peak Health and Wellness under the guidance of Alex J. Nelson, MD and his team of providers.
 The combination of buprenorphine and naloxone effectively treats opiate addiction by offering a type of opioid with an opioid effect blocker (including the common effect of pain relief).
 When used correctly under the management of a pain specialist, Utah Suboxone Therapy can slowly and safely wean a person from addiction.

 ARE YOU THE RIGHT CANDIDATE FOR SUBOXONE THERAPY?